flavionegrao/APIncrementalStore/README.md

 - `APParseConnector` will sync all entities found on your model and use the exactly same entity names to find the classes from Parse.

 ###Parse ACLs
 `APIncrementalStore` tries to be as much agnostic as possible in regards to the backend webservice, thus pretty much only `APParseConnector` class deals with Parse.
-If you want to deal with ACLs I can see two ways you can achieve it:
+If you want to deal with ACLs I can see two ways you may achieve it:

-1) Use a default ACL set perhaps when your user successfuly login at Parse:
+1) A default ACL that you set when your user successfuly login at Parse:
 ```
 PFACL *defaultACL = [PFACL ACL];
 // Everybody can read objects created by this user